Rafi Ali

-Rafi Ali (born 11 December 1972) is a former Singaporean footballer and coach.
+Mohammed Rafi bin Ali (born 11 December 1972) is a former Singaporean footballer and coach.
 He is part of the Singapore national football team that won the 1998 Tiger Cup.
 He started his career with Geylang United.
 His preferred playing position is either as sweeper or playmaker.

 Rafi Ali is now working on the Rafi Ali Soccer School for kids.

 He is also coaching Republic Polytechnic's Male football IG team.

+Coaching career

 On 27 April 2014, Rafi was appointed head coach of Tampines Rovers following the resignation of Salim Moin.
 He led the team as interim head coach until the end of the season.